HFT-WS16-IF-Rookies/IPR-WS1718-Einkaufsplaner/docs/styleguide.md

 ### commit naming
   * maximum line lenght 100 characters

-  * for all your commits, make sure that there's an issue for it
-    and start the commit message with the issue-number.
+  * for all your commits, make sure that there's an issue for it and start the commit message with the issue-number.
     Example: '#1 then commit message here'

     Background:
-      * If you use the #<issue number> the commit message will get an
-        automatic link to the referenced issue.
+      * If you use the #<issue number> the commit message will get an automatic link to the referenced issue.
       * The issue will list all commits made, related to it.
+ &nbsp;
+ &nbsp;

-  * if you fix/fulfill an issue, that it can be closed after your
-    change is merged, use the keywords for automatically close the
-    issue through the commit message.
+  * if you fix/fulfill an issue, that it can be closed after your change is merged, use the keywords for automatically close the issue through the commit message.
     recommended reading: [Closing issues using keywords](https://help.github.com/articles/closing-issues-using-keywords/)

 ### issue/milestone handling / Project Managing
 We'll use the issues & Milestones a bit like a project structure Plan.
   * For each phase/deliverable there should be a milestone.

   * Then we'll create an issue for every task we have to do.
     So, an issue should match the effort of a single work package.

 Additional to the issues & Milestones we have a Project called Project Board.
   * newly created issues are added automatically to the To-Do list.